 Guide and service dogs are allowed in public places.
-For safety and infection control purposes, guide and service dogs are not allowed in protected environments such as the operating room, sterile processing department and any area that may be restricted to the general public.
+For safety and infection control purposes, guide and service dogs are not allowed in protected environments such as the operating room, sterile processing department, Bone Marrow Transplant (BMT) outpatient and inpatient areas, and any area that may be restricted to the general public.

 What are the expectations of a guide or service dog and its handler?

 Guide and service dogs should be leashed or harnessed and under the control of their handler at all times.
 They should be well groomed with immunizations up to date.
 They should behave in a way that reflects their training, which means:

 - No barking, biting, growling, snapping, showing aggression

 - No urinating or bowel movements in unapproved areas

 - No sniffing or bothering others or interacting with others